 ‘I knew I wanted to be a scriptwriter, but this has given me a lot more options about what I’d want to do.’

-‘I feel a lot more confident since I came here and not just with cameras and stuff, just anything to do with screen.
-I feel like I’m a lot more confident in school because they prepare you a lot for stuff at T20/40.
+‘I feel a lot more confident since I came here and not just with cameras and stuff, just anything to do with film.
+I feel like I’m a lot more confident in school because they prepare you a lot for stuff at Transitions.
 The teachers make you more determined and professional in class when you’re working on stuff, and I feel like I act like that all the time now.
-Since I had joined T20/40 I’ve felt like it’s prepared me a lot more for university and college.
+Since I had joined Transitions I’ve felt like it’s prepared me a lot more for university and college.
 If I hadn’t come here I don’t think I’d have been anywhere close to being ready to apply at all.’